redlibrarian/redlibrarian.github.io/_posts/2016-05-02-organisational-structure-democratic-centralism.markdown

 I would like to propose a thought-experiment.
-Rather than the top-down, centralized library – either academic or public – in which decisions are made by a funding organization and implemented by library workers responsible, ultimately, to a chief librarian; rather than this organizational structure, libraries were organized instead on a federated model of self-organizing units, coming together in larger committees as appropriate in order to fulfill the mandate of the library
+Rather than the top-down, centralized library – either academic or public – in which decisions are made by a funding organization and implemented by library workers responsible, ultimately, to a chief librarian; what if rather than this organizational structure, libraries were organized instead on a federated model of self-organizing units, coming together in larger committees as appropriate in order to fulfill the mandate of the library